 Can you trim and prune shrubs as well?

 Yes!
 Shrubs are oftentimes incorrectly pruned resulting in permanent damage.
 Proper cuts and techniques are important even on the smallest of plants.

 Tree trimming and pruning should be done by an experienced arborist.
 If done improperly, pruning can shorten the life of your tree.
 Arborlogical Inc was the first TCIA accredited company in the region.
 Let us take care of your trees and shrubs!
-We offer services in and around Amarillo and Lubbock, Texas as well as Denver, Colorado.
+We offer services in and around Amarillo and Lubbock, Texas, as well as Lakewood, Colorado.